 We acquire patent assets that are being or may be asserted against current or prospective clients.
 As of December 31, 2010, we had deployed over \$250 million to assemble a portfolio of patent assets.
 In approximately half of our patent acquisitions through December 31, 2010, we acquired outright ownership rights.
 For the remainder, we acquired the right to grant sublicenses to patents that are owned by others.
 As of December 31, 2010, approximately two-thirds of our patent assets, based upon acquisition price, were acquired from brokers or other entities seeking to sell patent assets, while the balance were acquired out of litigation.
-The substantial majority of our over 50 acquisitions through December 31, 2010 involved patent assets that we believed were relevant to multiple clients and/or prospective clients and were funded with our own capital resources, which consist of equity financing.

-subscription fee collections and seller financing.
-For the period from inception through December 31, 2010, the Company's patent asset acquisition efforts were broadly diversified across the following market sectors: consumer electronics and personal computers; mobile communications and devices; semiconductors; e-commerce and software; and networking.
+The substantial majority of our over 50 acquisitions through December 31, 2010 involved patent assets that we believed were relevant to multiple clients and/or prospective clients and were funded with our own capital resources, which consist of equity financing, subscription fee collections and seller financing.
+For the period from inception through December 31, 2010, the focus of our patent asset acquisition efforts has been in the following market sectors: consumer electronics, personal computers, e-commerce, software, media content and distribution, mobile communications and handsets, networking and semiconductors.